 - Wear light-weight, light-coloured, loose fitting clothing

 - Avoid heavy meals, using your oven, and drinking alcohol

 - If you’re very hot, take cool showers or baths, or use cool, wet towels on your face, neck and arms

 - If you are taking medication or have a health condition, ask your healthcare provider if it increases your health risk in the heat and follow their recommendations

 - Stay informed by downloading the Weather CAN App

 Sometimes, outdoor heat can be extreme.
 When this happens, you are at greater risk of heat-related illness and heat stroke.
 It is important to take steps to stay cool.
 CK Public Health will issue an extreme heat warning when Environment and Climate Change Canada has forecasted:

-You check whether there is an active extreme heat warning here.
+You can check whether there is an active heat warning here.

 2 or more days where daytime maximum temperatures are expected to reach 31°C or warmer and nighttime minimum temperatures are expected to fall to 21°C or warmer